aboekhoff/verkada-takehome/README.md

 # Verkada Takehome
-the following commands will build and run the project
+The following commands will build and run the project.
 ```
 $ yarn install
 $ yarn start